Light, creamy and refreshing! A slice (or two) of Mascarpone and Dried Apricot tart, and you will end up eating this treat for your entire summer!

 - 1/4 cup sugar

-- 1/2 tbsp fresh mint leaves, chopped roughly
+- 3 tsp fresh mint leaves, chopped roughly

-- In a small bowl, combine marsala with dried apricots.
-Set aside for at least 20 minutes.
+- In a small bowl, combine marsala (or water) with dried apricots.
+Set aside for at least 30 minutes.

-- In another bowl, combine mascarpone with sugar and seeds of vanilla bean.
-Use a spatula or wooden spoon to mix.
+- Using a separate medium-sized bowl, combine mascarpone cheese with sugar and seeds of vanilla bean.
+Mix with a spatula or wooden spoon.

-- Pour mascarpone cream mixture into fully-baked 8-inch pie crust.
+- Pour mixture into a fully baked 8-inch tart crust.